dayqiu22/java-runner/README.md

 For my project this term, I would like to design and program a 2D platformer game.
-The goal of the game would be similar to Mario, which is to make your character reach the end of a level without getting hit by enemies and losing all lives.
+The goal of the game would be similar to Mario, which is to make your character reach the end of a level without getting hit by enemies.
 The basic features of the game will include:

 - Left, right, and jumping movement
-- Side-scrolling with character movement
-- Platforms and gaps to maneuver through
+- Platforms to maneuver through
-- ***ENEMIES*** who may move or attack
+- ***ENEMIES*** who may move
 - Unique **POWER-UPS** to pick up and use
 - Saving and loading of game data